jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 `pip` allows other ways to achieve the same result but this seems to be the most straightforward.
 Note we had to move around a bit inside the lukeghg package.
 In case `pip` requires update, upgrade also *setuptools* and *wheel* as in *1.
-Create python virtual environment*.
+Create Python virtual environment*.

 ## 4. GHG inventory to CRFReporter xml file

-[`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) is a shell script that sets directories and files for `ghg-master.py` python script to insert GHG inventory results in the CRFReporter PartyProfile xml.
+[`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) is a shell script that sets directories and files for `ghg-master.py` Python script to insert GHG inventory results in the CRFReporter PartyProfile xml.
 Edit the following command line arguments if needed and update lukeghg package as  in *3.
-Update lukeghg python package*:
+Update lukeghg Python package*:

 - -c Location of the GHG inventory files.
 - -n Location of the GHG iventory files for NIR section in CRFReporter.